 Propagation

 Brasil propagates easily from stem cuttings, which is one of the more satisfying things about growing it.
+If you want the full step-by-step routine, the guide on how to propagate plants covers the basics in more detail.
 Take a cutting with at least one node, the small bump or joint on the stem where leaves and roots emerge, and one or two leaves.
 Remove any leaves that would sit below the waterline or soil.

 You can root it in a glass of water on a bright windowsill, or plant it directly into moist potting mix.
 Water propagation is slower but lets you watch the roots develop.
 Soil propagation tends to produce roots that adapt more readily when you eventually pot the cutting up.